Air Quality Small Grant Program

 Criteria and Eligibility

-Projects eligible for the program can be no less than $20,000, and must be paramount to the Congestion Mitigation & Air Quality (CMAQ) Improvement Program.
-Based on federal rules, the program will function as a reimbursement program.
+Projects eligible for the program can be no less than $50,000, and must be paramount to the Congestion Mitigation & Air Quality (CMAQ) Improvement Program and/or Carbon Reduction Program (CRP).
 Applicants are required to generate 20 percent of their proposed project budget through local, non-federal funds.

-Applicants must be located within the boundaries of the Oklahoma City Area Regional Transportation Study (OCARTS), and may include:
+Applicants must be located within the boundaries of the Central Oklahoma Transportation Management Area (TMA), and may include:

 For more information, contact Hannah Nolen at 405.234.2264.